 In almost all cases, Kanban quantities are calculated using elaborate formulas that take into consideration a variety of variables such as customer demand, demand variability, change over time, lead-time, production frequency and other situational considerations.
-The result of your long complicated formula will give you a number of Kanban cards to represent how much inventory you should hold.
+The result of your long-complicated formula will give you a number of Kanban cards to represent how much inventory you should hold.

 Sounds complicated?
-Hold on a moment..
+Hold on a moment.

 Shift in Perspective

-The first interesting point in this example is that the basis of the Kanban formula was the same by each of the individuals in this conversation, but the details were slightly different.
+The first interesting point in this example is that the basis of the Kanban formula was the same for each of the individuals in this conversation, but the details were slightly different.
 For example, the Danaher formula used the “round” function then added one to the total.
 The Newell Rubbermaid formula used “round up” but did not add one to the total.
-In the Wiremold example, they didn’t use such a complicated formula at all, but simply took into account the daily consumption quantity and estimated the number of Kanban cards for each of the parts that needed to be run within the supermarket and then was alert to adjust quantities quickly.
+In the Wiremold example, they didn’t use such a complicated formula at all, but simply considered the daily consumption quantity and estimated the number of Kanban cards for each of the parts that needed to be run within the supermarket and then was alert to adjust quantities quickly.

 Injecting Continuous Improvement

-This is not a “set it one time and forget it” exercise, this is a “set it up and then monitor to see what changes you might need to make in order to get the system to work better” exercise.
+This is not a “set it one time and forget it” exercise.
+This is a “set it up and then monitor to see what changes you might need to make in order to get the system to work better” exercise.
 It is rare that a system like this works seamlessly without any hiccups, so you absolutely need to monitor and tweak the quantities up or down as time goes on.

 And then, of course, your production system capabilities are not static.
-Let’s say your change over time was 3 hours where you calculated your Kanban quantities.
+Let’s say your change over time was 3 hours when you calculated your Kanban quantities.
 Hopefully you can have your changeovers take 2 hours, then 1 hour and even less time down to 15 minutes.
 Once this happens, the amount of inventory that you require in your system will be way less than what you did on the first day.
 As your capability improves, modify your system.
 This reinforces the need for you to factor in the impact of continuous improvement, not just of the variables and of your production system capability, but then recognize that because this is an integrated production system, you will be making changes to the other elements of the systems that you put in place over time.

 As you look at situations in your company, please recognize that it is your responsibility to study the principles and apply the thinking that will make the difference for you in the long term.
 This is not about blindly following a formula or an approach.
 There was time in the past, maybe at a company where you worked before, maybe from a consultant that shared a formula with you, or maybe just what seemed like a good idea the last time you approached it that you began to follow a particular approach.
 Know that your past approach is not the only one that will work and might not be the best any longer.
 Have flexibility in your plan and thinking, move quickly and try it out and see how it works, and be prepared to tweak the process as you go.